snorkleboy/SynapseDemo/README.md

 </label>
 ```

-if there is more than 1 legal name I decided to handle it differently with a extraNamesMaker function.
-Its purpose is to take in a list of names, and if there is more than one it makes an 'other names' component.
+if there is more than 1 legal name I decided to handle it differently and wrote a extraNamesMaker function.
+Its purpose is to take in a list of names, and if there is more than one it makes an 'other names' section.
 ```
 function extraNamesMaker(userNames){
     if (userNames.length > 1) {